joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 were technically "fixed-term full time employees" (so, not contractors or interns).
 As such in mid-July we went through the Google's normal two-day employee orientation.
-After this we had a separate orientation specific for AI residents that lasted about two weeks.
+After this we had a separate orientation specific for AI residents that lasted about three weeks.
 Each of us got an "orientation mentor" who showed us the ropes about how to do basic things within Google Brain.
 (There were varying degrees of helpfulness from the orientation mentors.
-My mentor, Patrick Nguyen was great, but I think some residents never saw their orientation mentor at all.)
-We also went through a crash course in deep learning taught by Chris Olah.
+My mentor, Patrick Nguyen, was great, but I think some residents never saw their orientation mentor at all.)
+Chris Olah also taught a crash course in deep learning for us.

-During this time we also chose a topic for a "mini-project" that we would do to get familiar with Tensorflow and Google's infrastructure.
+During this time we chose a topic for a "mini-project" that we would do to get familiar with Tensorflow and Google's infrastructure.
 In my case I decided to train a model to generate captions for New Yorker cartoons.
-It turned out that someone at Google Brain (Chris Shallue) had already done a project like this, so some code was already available and my plan was to add some more data to the training set to see if the results improved.
+It turned out that someone at Google Brain (Chris Shallue) had already done a project like this, so some code was already available.
+My plan was to add some more data to the training set to see if the results improved.

 Sadly, the model I trained didn't really learn to make clever New Yorker cartoon captions, though perhaps that was asking a bit much of it given that there are